trueberryless/the-thinking-hub/src/content/posts/criminal-thinking.md

 ---

-_Coming up in Part 5: The final frontier—how billions of cheap, unsecure IoT devices are creating a zombie army, and why we might need a "Center for Disease Control" for the internet._
+_Coming up in Part 5: The final frontier — how billions of cheap, unsecure IoT devices are creating a zombie army, and why we might need a "Center for Disease Control" for the internet._

 ## Part 5: The IoT Apocalypse & A New Defense Paradigm